ozontech/SUINavigation/README.md

 ## Features of Nested Navigation

-Since `NavigationStack` don't support nested `NavigationStack` it affected to `NavigationViewStorage` too.
+Since `NavigationStack` don't support nested `NavigationStack` it affected to `NavigationStorageView` too.
 But it reproduced on iOS 16 and leter.
 On iOS 15.x and lower it work fine because `NavigationView` haven't this problem.

-You can also seporate nested `NavigationViewStorage` with help another navigation for example .fullScreenCover or TabBar then you can use fearlessly nested `NavigationViewStorage` even with iOS 16 and leter.
+You can also seporate nested `NavigationStorageView` with help another navigation for example .fullScreenCover or TabBar then you can use fearlessly nested `NavigationStorageView` even with iOS 16 and leter.
 For this case, we even provided support for deep links of nested navigation.

 ## Multi-module supporting (coordinator pattern)